fairanswers/FairBPM/README.md

 ### Step 1:  Programmatically
-Programmatically, you would create a stand-alone piece of functionality that does each of the *custom* tasks (feed dog, water dog, medicate dog, order medication), then write tests to make sure they worked.
+Programmatically, you would create a stand-alone piece of functionality that does each of the *custom* tasks (feed dog, water dog, medicate dog, order medication).
+This would interact with your smart home to find information and get things done.

 This code in in example/fair_bpm_example.py